Visit Andalucia Logo

 You will often hear the expression ‘taking a puente’, literally ‘taking a bridge’.

-When are the National Holidays in Andalucia and Spain in 2024?
+When are the National Holidays in Spain in 2025?

 Public Holidays in Andalucia 2024